The Physics

 Light is a transverse electromagnetic wave that can be seen by a typical human.
 Wherever light goes, the electric and magnetic fields are disturbed perpendicular to the direction of propagation.
 This propagating disturbance is what makes light a wave.
 The fact that the electric and magnetic fields are disturbed makes light an electromagnetic wave.
 The fact that it disturbs these fields at right angles to the direction of propagation makes light a transverse wave.
 In this section we will explore what it means to be transverse.

 Imagine a light wave traveling toward you, on its way to entering your eye.
 In what direction is the electric field vibrating?
-(Light is both electric and magnetic, but it is usually the electric field that we are interested in.)
+(Light is both electric and magnetic, but it is usually the electric field that we are use for describing orientation.)
 Up and down?
 Sure.
 Left and right?
 Sure, why not.
 Both alignments are perpendicular to the propagation of the wave.

 Polarized not

 Most light sources are unpolarized.
-The electric field is vibrating in many directions; all perpendicular to the direction of propagation.
+That is, the electric field is vibrating in many directions — all of which are perpendicular to the direction of propagation.
 Polarized light is unique in that it vibrates mostly in one direction.
 Any direction is possible as long as it's perpendicular to the propagation, be it…

 How to produce polarized light.